 As shown by the above and in the Receiver's prior Interim Reports, and also by the evidence presented by the OFR during the October 22nd hearing, the Receiver has discovered significant evidence that investor funds were regularly used for purposes that are very different from the representations made to investors, that the Defendants made numerous material misrepresentations and omissions to investors, and that the Defendants knew full-well that they were violating federal and state securities laws.
-Indeed, as noted above, two Defendants have pled guilty to federal criminal charges to date.
+Indeed, as noted above, two Defendants have pled guilty to federal criminal charges to date and have been sentenced to time in prison.